-Sara Yanney, MFA, GL-CMA, CET, is a Modern/Contemporary dance educator, choreographer, performer, and movement coach based in Boulder, CO.
+Sara Yanney, MFA, GL-CMA, CET, is a Dance/Movement educator, choreographer, Dance Theatre performer based in Boulder, CO.
 She is the artistic director of The =ibrium Dance Project, founded in 2012, which has shown work in IL, IN, MI, NJ, NM, NY, OH, UT, and WI and internationally in Canada and Haiti.
 She has performed with the Bill Evans Dance Company, Blue Tribe African Dance Company, Blythe Edens Dance Company, Indy Convergence, Gran Lakou Haitian Folkloric Dance Company, The New Mexico Contemporary Dance Alliance, Motus Dance Theatre, SMAG Dance Collective, and Wellspring/Cori Terry & Dancers.